eufossa/symfony-hackathon-2019/achievements/box.md

 Over the last few months, Box has been growing in popularity especially within the [Laravel][laravel] community thanks to the [Laravel Zero][laravel-zero] framework, a spin-off of Laravel more focused on CLI applications.

-In contrast, while Box is being used with lot with projects making use of [Symfony][symfony] components, it cannot be used – at least easily, with a standard Symfony application.
+In contrast, while Box is being used with a lot with projects making use of [Symfony][symfony] components, it cannot be used – at least easily, with a standard Symfony application.

 Thanks to this hackathon, [I][me] could, besides working on other Symfony related issues, and with the help of